Mintao919/myChaste/README.md

 If you clone this repository, you should make sure to rename the template_project folder with your project name and run the 'setup_project.py' script to avoid conflicts if you have multiple projects.

-Altenatively: change the project names within Cmakelists.txt and choose the suitable modules for compiled this project, and add the test into teh ContinuousTestPack..
+Altenatively: change the project names within Cmakelists.txt and choose the suitable modules for compiled this project, and add the test into teh ContinuousTestPack.